+44 (0) 1568 797723

 Celtic Art & Its Influence On Modern Day Celtic Jewellery

-At Love2Have we sell a considerable amount of Celtic rings mainly made of gold or titanium.
-As our Celtic rings are so popular, we thought it would be a splendid idea to research this topic further by looking into the Celtic Arts history and its relevance to our modern Celtic rings we make today.
+At Love2Have, we sell a considerable number of authentic Celtic rings made in the UK, mainly in gold or titanium.
+As our Celtic rings are so popular, we thought it would be a splendid idea to research this topic further by looking into the history of Celtic Arts and its relevance to the modern Celtic rings we make today.
 So here we have a condensed history of Celtic Art, symbolism and their meaning.

 About our Celtic rings

 Jewellery is as popular as ever before, and none more so than Celtic rings.
-The traditional fascination for all things Celtic is still crucial for many people and has a deep, significant symbolism for marriage.
-Celtic rings are always a popular choice for couples getting married, but modern fashions dictate contemporary styling is available to the customer, and as gold gets more expensive to buy, alternatives are the only option for many, such as titanium which is a brilliant choice when it comes to choosing jewellery.
-Titanium is sturdy, hard wearing and very versatile for Celtic ring design options.
+The traditional fascination with all things Celtic remains crucial for many people and holds deep, significant symbolism for marriage.
+Celtic rings are always a popular choice for couples getting married, but modern fashions mean contemporary styling is available to customers, and as gold gets more expensive, alternatives are the only option for many, such as titanium, which is a brilliant choice for jewellery.
+Titanium is sturdy, hard-wearing and very versatile for Celtic ring design options.

 Some Celtic history

-The Celts themselves were a tribal race but very fractured amongst themselves too, with settlements spread all across Europe.
+The Celts themselves were a tribal race, but very fractured among themselves, with settlements spread across Europe.
 The tribes were not that tightly integrated with one another.
-However, they did all speak the same language and share the same culture which dates back to prehistoric times.
-It was the discontinuity between the tribes that would lead to the downfall of the Celts by the Roman Empire.
+However, they all spoke the same language and shared the same culture, which dates back to prehistoric times.
+It was the discontinuity among the tribes that would lead to the downfall of the Celts at the hands of the Roman Empire.
 Even though they were living well in Turkey and most of Western Europe, the mighty strength of the Roman armies soon conquered them.

-In regards to the Celtic designs and patterns, we think of today; it was the Celts in Ireland that produced much of the Celtic Arts in the form of stone carvings and jewellery.
-In fact, even to this day Ireland is probably best known for creating Celtic inspired arts and crafts, more than any other nation including traditional gold Celtic wedding rings and Celtic engagement rings.
+Today, Celtic designs and patterns are associated with Ireland, where the Celts produced much of the art in the form of stone carvings and jewellery.
+In fact, even to this day, Ireland is probably best known for creating Celtic-inspired arts and crafts more than any other nation, including traditional Celtic wedding rings in the UK and Celtic engagement rings.
 The most famous of the Celtic designs used in wedding rings is the line of life - a Celtic knot pattern that represents the never-ending.
-The Celts had a real affinity with nature and based their designs on the animals they saw including birds and fish.
+The Celts had a real affinity with nature and based their designs on the animals they saw, including birds and fish.

-It was the Greeks and Romans that have taught us most about the Celts in earlier times as they both traded with them and kept books.
+It was the Greeks and Romans who taught us most about the Celts in earlier times, as they both traded with them and kept books.
 The Celts themselves did not write anything down.
-We have however learnt from archaeological digs that they made their cooking tools, weapons, pottery and also jewellery.
-Once the Celts flourished, more time was available in evolving their creative cultures such as art and craft.
+We have, however, learnt from archaeological digs that they made their cooking tools, weapons, pottery and also jewellery.
+Once the Celts flourished, more time was available for the development of their creative cultures, such as art and craft.
 They became adept at working with gold, silver, bronze and iron.
 It is from these beginnings that Celtic jewellery developed into the intricate designs used today.
-There was a high level of skill used to create beautiful items such as armour and jewellery used for trading.
+There was a high level of skill in creating beautiful items, such as armour and jewellery, for trade.
 Celtic designers used iron compasses to develop the varied designs.
-However, they were all based on circles intersecting with one another.
-Wax was used to model the design of the object first to create a mould from clay which molten bronze was poured into and left to set.
-Celtic designs are mainly from the animal kingdom and plants.
-Shapes were crafted to look like branches and most famously the symbol of the Isle of Man, the three-legged symbol.
-The Celtic culture eventually transpired into Christianity, and their creative talents used for religious books, most famously the Book of Kells.
+However, they were all based on circles intersecting.
+Wax was used to model the object's design, first to create a mould from clay, into which molten bronze was poured and left to set.
+Celtic designs mainly draw on the animal kingdom and plants.
+Shapes were crafted to resemble branches, and, most famously, the Isle of Man's three-legged symbol.
+Celtic culture eventually gave rise to Christianity, and their creative talents were used to produce religious books, most famously the Book of Kells.
 The beautiful designs were decorated with graphic images to convey the word of God to those unable to read.

 Modern Celtic ring engraving

-Now that you have read the best article ever on Celtic Art, it's time you take a look at the best BRITISH Made CELTIC RINGS For Men & Women ONLINE in the UK!
+Now that you have read the best article ever on Celtic Art, it's time you take a look and shop our collection of Celtic rings UK online in the UK!

 Additional reading